 American Express is the most widely accepted card.
-Master card and Visa are also used extensively.
+Master card and Visa are also used regularly.

 Dinner club and other cards have more limited use.

 Generally accepted at most banks, four & five star hotels and major shops.
-To avoid additional exchange rate charges, travelers are advised to take travelers check in US Dollars or Pounds Sterling.
+To avoid additional exchange rate charges, travellers are advised to take Travelers Checks in US Dollars or Pound Sterling.

 220 V, 50 Hz AC.